Code-Institute-Submissions/conundrum/README.md

 - os.path.exists(userfile)

 ##### Keeping a count
 - One of the more frustrating issues was keeping track of a score.
-Originally if the user answered the question correctly I expected a count to += 1.
+Originally if the user answered the question correctly, I expected a count to += 1.
 When the answer was submited ("POST") the count would increase to 1.
 However when the page redirected ("GET") the count would reset back to 0.
 - My next idea was adding "1" to a count.txt file and reading the length when a question was answered correctly, but this became a problem when multiple users were playing.
-It would affect the scores and questions others
+It would affect the scores and questions other
--users had
-where using the same points sheet.
+-users had where using the same points sheet.
 - I had seen on another project that score(count) was recorder in the endpoint.
 I used this method for most of my project when building it.
 I wasn't really happy with this method because I could cheat by manually entering a score in the endpoint, which would end up on the leaderboard.
-- While searching through the slack forum other students were wrting about sessions and user sessions.
+- While searching through the slack forum, other students were wrting about sessions and user sessions.
 I looked more into this and found that sessions would keep a count.
 - https://stackoverflow.com/questions/42671298/python-counter-add-and-subtract
 - https://www.youtube.com/watch?v=T1ZVyY1LWOg

+##### UnicodeDecodeError
+- After copying and pasting riddles in the quetions.txt file, I kept on receiving an error on the second question.
+This was due to a foreign apostrophe character, which was difficult to identify but something small that was causing the error.

 ### Code validation
 #### CSS
 - Using the jigsaw validator, the main.css file passed with no errors.

 #### HTML 5
 - Using W3C validator, the files returned no html5 related errors.
-Flask related errors were returned which is expected and does not result as poor coding.
+Flask related errors were returned which is expected.

 #### Python
 - There are no errors.
 Only warning about lines being too long.